Sameermd16/Sameermd16/README.md

 # 💫 About Me:
 Hi I'm Sameer and I fill the void with code! <br>My goal is to create something helpful and contribute to the life changing technology. <br>Currently, working as Technical Associate for Genpact.
-When I'm not coding I'd be running, exercising and spending time with loved ones.
+When I'm not coding I'd be exercising, going out and spending time with loved ones.

 # 💻 Tech Stack: